In this section

 Important information - the value of investments can go down as well as up so you may not get back what you invest.
 Tax treatment depends on personal circumstances and all tax rules may change in the future.
-The minimum age you can normally access your pension savings is currently 55, and is due to rise to 57 on 6 April 2028, unless you have a lower protected pension age.
+You cannot normally access your pension until age 55 (57 from 2028).
 Withdrawals from a Junior ISA will not be possible until the child reaches age 18.
 This information is not a personal recommendation for any particular investment.
-If you are unsure about the suitability of an investment you should speak to an authorised financial adviser.
+If you are unsure about the suitability of an investment you should speak to one of Fidelity's advisers or an authorised financial adviser of your choice.

 Every investor starts somewhere

 If you’re new to the world of investing, it can feel like there’s a lot to learn.
 To get you on the right track, our investing for beginners section will introduce you to what investing's about and how to invest with us.
 We'll also touch on some FAQs.

 People invest for all sorts of reasons, but one of the main reasons they invest is to make any spare money they might have work harder for them.

 Money sitting in a bank is secure, but uncertain interest rates and inflation mean that it might not amount to much over time.
 While money that’s invested has the chance to potentially grow (of course it could fall in value too, but that's the risk of investing).

 Is investing right for me?

 - You should only invest if you're in a position to do so.
 If you're in debt, not making the most of your pension, or don't feel comfortable investing without taking financial advice, you may not be ready to invest just yet.